-After fulfilling all degree requirements, graduates are eligible to apply for the national licensure examination (NCLEX- RN) in any state and U.S. territory.
+After fulfilling all degree requirements, graduates are eligible to apply for the national licensure examination (NCLEX-RN\) in any state and U.S. territory.
 Test development and oversight of the licensing exam is coordinated through the National Council of State Boards of Nursing, and successful passage enables a graduate to practice anywhere in the United States and U.S. territories.
-Final approval to be eligible to take the NCLEX- RN rests with the Arkansas State Board of Nursing (or a like counterpart in the state in which a graduate seeks to pursue initial licensure).
+Final approval to be eligible to take the NCLEX-RN\ rests with the Arkansas State Board of Nursing (or a like counterpart in the state in which a graduate seeks to pursue initial licensure).
+Completion of the BSN degree is not guarantee of eligibility to take the NCLEX-RN.